vominhtri231/Notes/Security/java_security.md

 ![](./img/chain_of_trust.jpg)

 A certificate authority is the one that issues the digital certificates.
-It can act as a 3rd party that can guarantee a cerificate is really what it said.
+It can act as a 3rd party that can guarantee a certificate is really what it said.